Pelvic inflammatory disease (PID) is an infection of the female upper genital tract, including the womb, fallopian tubes and ovaries.

 There is no single test for diagnosing PID.
 Your doctor will diagnose PID based on your symptoms and an examination, as well as tests.

 When your doctor examines you, they'll look for tenderness in your pelvic region and an abnormal vaginal discharge.
-This will usually involve a gentle internal examination by the doctor or nurse which might feel a little uncomfortable.
+This will usually involve a gentle internal examination by the doctor or nurse.

 The doctor will usually take swabs from inside your vagina and cervix.
 The swabs will be sent to a lab to try to identify the type of bacteria causing the infection.
 However, a swab test can't be relied on to diagnose PID, as some women with PID have a negative swab result.

-You may have a blood test or an ultrasound scan.
+You may have an ultrasound scan.
 Scans can identify severe PID but will not show up mild disease.
 It's possible to have a normal scan and still have PID.

 Treatment for PID